carbon-language/carbon-lang/docs/design/generics/details.md

   // Forward declaration of external implementation. impl MyClass as Interface5 where .T5 = u64;
-  // or: external impl as Interface5 where .T5 = u64;
+  // or: impl as Interface5 where .T5 = u64;

   // Forward declaration of internal implementation. extend impl as Interface6 where .T6 = u8;